Sit-in at Rich's Magnolia Room, 1960-1961

 The students published "An Appeal for Human Rights" which denounced segregation as contrary to the principles of fairness and democracy.
 The Governor of Georgia branded the student's message as a "left wing statement... calculated to breed dissatisfaction, discontent, discord, and evil."
 He even speculated that Soviet spies or Communist radicals were behind the movement.

 The first sit-ins began with ten simultaneous sit-ins on March 15, 1960.
-Police arrested 77 of the 200 students but violence was minimal and the organization began negotiations with the affected businesses.
-The negotiations proved unsuccessful and the sit-ins continued for over a year.
+Police arrested 77 of the 200 students, but violence was minimal, and the organization started negotiations with the affected businesses.
+The negotiations proved unsuccessful, and the sit-ins continued for over a year.
 The Atlanta students also partnered with SNCC.
 Together the students and their supporters achieved limited success by 1961.

 Perhaps the biggest turning point of the 1960-1961 campaign to end segregation in Atlanta occurred when students began a sit-in at a handful of leading businesses.
 The most prominent of these businesses was the Magnolia Room at Rich's--the finest establishment in the largest department store and a symbol of the South.
 As Rich goes, so goes Atlanta, the students predicted.
 Meanwhile, Look magazine predicted, "as goes Atlanta, so goes the South."